jianshu93/parahmm/docs/index.md

 ## Challenges:
 1. Identify performance bottleneck and analyze the feasibility of parallelism on the part is not that easy.
-2. Our focus is on HMM with large state space.
-In this regard, the space needed for parameters are too large to be loaded into L1 cache at the same time.
+2. For HMM with large state space, the space needed for parameters are too large to be loaded into L1 cache at the same time.
 Implementing parallel HMM with friendly data locality is also a big factor of performance improvement.

 ## Resources:
 A multi-core machine to evaluate the performance.

 ## Our goals:
-Minimum Goal:
+75% Goal:
-Implementing a multi-threaded HMM (including baum–Welch algorithm, forward algorithm, backward algorithm and viterbi algorithm)
+Implementing a multi-threaded HMM with SIMD intrinsics especially for large state space. (including baum–Welch algorithm, forward algorithm, backward algorithm and viterbi algorithm)

-Expected Goal:
-Exploring data access pattern of the algorithm and implementing parallel HMM algorithms with data locality.

-Stretch Goal:
+100% Goal:
-Accelerate HMM using SIMD intrinsics to further improve performance.
+Exploring bottleneck of HMM for relative small state space.
+Generalizing HMM algorithm optimization with different strategies for different state space configuration.

 ## Platform choice:
 Multi-core CPU with SIMD intrinsics

 # Original Proposal
 ## C++ Parallel KCF Tracker
-Team members:
-- Yuchen Huo (<yhuo1@andrew.cmu.edu>)
-- Danhao Guo (<danhaog@andrew.cmu.edu>)

 ## Summary
 We are going to extend the Kernalized Correlation Filter (KCF) [1, 2], a fast object tracker, to the multicore platform.